sanjass/MultiTaskLearning/README.md

  ```
  conda activate pytorch
  ```

 ## Codebase structure
 - `QA_huggingface.ipynb` - This is a jupyter notebook containing the code related to our QA approach with huggingface
 - `unifiedQA` - contains code necessary to do the experiments with T5 transformer.
 The pretrained models can be accessed on the [official unifiedQA repo](https://github.com/allenai/unifiedqa)

+##6.036 Question Generation
+To generate the train and test data navigate to the 036questions folder and run 'python3 writedata.py'.
+This will generate the questions based on the other files in the directory.
+To make changes to the generated questions change the numbers in these files and rerun the command.